This page contains affiliate links.

 In conclusion, feed your snake inside its home.
 Unlike humans, snakes don’t particularly like “eating out.”

 I trapped a mouse — can I use it for corn snake food?

 Sorry, but no. Wild-caught prey can transmit disease or parasites to your snake, which means more vet bills for you down the road.
 Do yourself (and your corn snake) a favor by disposing of the mouse elsewhere.

 A Quick Note About Water

 Keep a large, heavy bowl of water in the enclosure at all times.
-Use dechlorinated water if possible, but the water should be changed 2x weekly.
+Keep the bowl clean and replace the water daily.
 If it gets soiled before then, scrub with an animal-safe disinfectant like F10 or chlorhexidine before refilling.

 For more information, read Water Treatment Precautions: Hard vs Soft (Filtered) Water.